RobertJN64/TKinterModernThemes/README.md

 App()
 ```

+See [allwidgets.py](TKinterModernThemes/examples/allwidgets.py) for info on each widget.
-See [example.py](TKinterModernThemes/examples/example.py) for more info.
+See [examples](TKinterModernThemes/examples) for more examples on using TKMT frames.